 Find a Way to Divvy Up Chores

-Figure out what you both like to do when it comes to household chores.
-Don’t assume this part will figure itself out without communication.
-It’s perfectly okay for one person to do all the cooking or cleaning if that’s what they prefer, as long as the overall burden is shared by both parties.
+When it comes to household chores, don’t assume that they’ll get done without communicating about it first.
+It’s perfectly okay for one partner to do all the cooking or cleaning if that’s what the prefer, as long as the overall burden is shared by both parties.
 The early riser may be the one to make coffee or take the dog out, while the person who gets home first may be the one largely in charge of dinner.
 Problems arise when one person feels a larger burden is being put on them and they are not getting the support they need and may not feel comfortable addressing the matter.
 Dividing responsibilities, opening up communication lines, having clear expectations and sharing the burden means both parties will have more free time to enjoy.
 “I try to take care of all the chores that Emma doesn’t like doing, like taking out the garbage,” says Mark.
 “I hate laundry, and Emma doesn’t mind doing it, so we break it down that way.”

-When you live separately, time spent together always seems special because seeing each other isn’t a given.
-Don’t lose that when you move in together.
-Despite seeing each other every day, most of your unplanned face time will usually be when you’re winding down from your day, cooking dinner, prepping your lunch or trying to get all your errands done.
-This usually means your attention is divided and you may not be in the best mood.
-Don’t just rely on the negative time in between obligation, ensure you still plan special outings or time with one another where your attention is completely focused on enjoying each other’s company.
+When you live separately, time spent together always seems special because seeing each other isn’t a given — make a conscious effort not to lose that when you move in together.
+Despite seeing each other every day, most of your unplanned face time will usually be when you’re winding down from your day, meaning your attention will be divided.
+Keep the magic of date night strong by planning special outings around town, relaxing outdoors together or whatever you prefer — just be sure that your attention is completely focused on enjoying each other’s company.

 Give Each Other Space and Alone Time